knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationTriviaApi.md

 <a name="searchquestiontags"></a>
 # **SearchQuestionTags**
-> ModelCollectionstring SearchQuestionTags (string filterSearch, string filterCategory, long? filterImportId)
+> Collectionstring SearchQuestionTags (string filterSearch, string filterCategory, long? filterImportId)

 List and search tags by the beginning of the string